ksiedlarek/gke-sample-app-deployments/README.md

         - GOOGLE_CREDENTIALS (check: sensitive, paste here your GCP service account json credentials, you have to remove blank lines from that file or it won't work)
     - In your account profile, go to [User Settings -> Tokens](https://www.terraform.io/docs/cloud/users-teams-organizations/users.html).
 Create token that will be used by GitHub Actions.
 Save the value for later use.
 2. Navigate to terraform directory (infra/):
-    - change backend configuration in config/dev/backend.tfvars (organization name and workspace name)
+    - change backend configuration in config/dev/backend.tfvars (change: organization name and workspace name)
 3. Navigate to .github/workflows/, open build-deploy-hello-app-image.yml:
     - Set environment variables to match your setup:
         - PROJECT_ID (your GCP project id)